-There are several companies that make chatbots for this kind of marketing.
+There are several companies that make chatbots creative for this kind of marketing.
 You can reach out to them for making customized bots for your marketing and sales funnels.

 Understanding your customer

 Traditional digital marketing says that sending e-mails to customers can get you great marketing results.
-Unfortunately, this isn’t true.
+Unfortunately, this isn’t always true.